Alexander Burnett (musician): Sparkadia

 Their debut album Postcards was recorded and produced by Ben Hillier (Blur, Depeche Mode) at Miloco Studios in London in 2007 and released in 2008.
-Nominated for Album of the Year in that year's J Awards, it achieved Gold sales in Australia.
+Nominated for Album of the Year in that year's J Awards, it achieved Platinum sales in Australia.
 The hit single "Jealousy" hit #79 in Triple J's Hottest 100 for 2008.
 Sparkadia went on to tour internationally, playing at many of the European summer festivals including Glastonbury and T in the Park and opening for acts including Vampire Weekend, Death Cab for Cutie, Tegan and Sara, and Jimmy Eat World.
 After an Australian tour in 2009 playing Big Day Out, several of Alexander's Sparkadia bandmates went on to other projects.

-Alexander spent time in Berlin, Stockholm, New York City, and Los Angeles, before moving to London in 2010.
+Alex spent time in Berlin, Stockholm, New York City, and Los Angeles, before moving to London in 2010.
 There he made the second Sparkadia album, The Great Impression, as a solo project, playing all the instruments, with Mark "Tieks" Tieku (Florence and the Machine) co-producing.
 Inspirations for the record ranged from Berlin-era David Bowie to Roy Orbison to Javanese Gamelan.
 The album debuted at #8 on the ARIA charts and placed in the top 50 for the following year, also achieving Gold sales, with three singles placing in the Hottest 100.
 The single "China" was a finalist in the 2011 Vanda and Young Songwriting Competition.
 His tour dates in 2011 with the new members of Sparkadia included Splendour in the Grass, which also featured Coldplay and Kanye West.